torkjel/rt/README.md

 to last for one minute, and the start time of the first slice is set to the start time of the API node process (This should really not be used with multiple API nodes, as they will get different start times.
 Replace `"first-slice" : "system"` with `"first-slice" : "<timestamp parsable by LocaDataTime#parse>"` in the cluster config.)

-The test run will feed teh system with events for 5 minutes before leaving an idle cluster running.
+The test run will feed the system with events for 5 minutes before leaving an idle cluster running.
 The `testrun.sh` script contains some notes on how to monitor the status of the cluster, either while it is feeding data or afterwards.

-If adventourous you may try changing the cluster config while it is running.
-Note that it will happily accept changes that break the routing for already poopulated slices, so be careful :)
+If adventurous you may try changing the cluster config while it is running.
+Note that it will happily accept changes that break the routing for already populated slices, so be careful :)

 ## Config example